 - On the other hand, optimizing the k-means objective has polynomial smoothed complexity.
-Arthur David and Manthau Bada and Bägling k Manna ha - Arthur, David and Manthey, Bodo and Röglin: k-Means has polynomial smoothed complexity.
-FOCS 2009. - With careful seeding, one can achieve constant-factor approximations: - ► Consider the random farthest first rule for initialization (kmeans with this initialization is called kmeans++). - ▶ Then, the expected objective value is at most a factor $O(\log k)$ worse than the optimal solution. - ► Reference: Arthur, D., Vassilvitskii, S.: k-means++: the advantages of careful seeding.
+Arthur, David and Manthey, Bodo and Röglin: k-Means has polynomial smoothed complexity.
+FOCS 2009. - With careful seeding, one can achieve constant-factor approximations: - Consider the random farthest first rule for initialization (kmeans with this initialization is called kmeans++). - ► Then, the expected objective value is at most a factor O(log k) worse than the optimal solution. - ► Reference:

+Arthur, D., Vassilvitskii, S.: k-means++: the advantages of careful seeding.
 In: Symposium on Discrete Algorithms (SODA), 2007.